Small Group Ministries – DSMN 630

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200 words.
-(MLO: A, B, C, D, E, F)
+(CLOs: A, B, C, D, E, F)

-The student will write a 4-page analysis paper based on the posed topic.
-The paper must be written in current Turabian format and include at least 4 references.
-(MLO): A, B, E)
+The student will compose four written assignments.
+Each paper must be written in current Turabian format and include at least 5 references.
+(CLOs: A, B, E)

 The student will compose a Small Group Training Manual that can be implemented in a small group ministry.
-This will be completed in 2 steps.
-The manual must be 12–15 pages and cover areas detailed within the course.
+Small Group Foundations is the first part and Small Group Conclusion is the second part.
+The total manual must be 12–15 pages and cover areas detailed within the course.
 The manual must include at least 10 sources cited in current Turabian format.
-(MLO: A, B, C, D, E, F)
+(CLOs: A, B, C, D, E, F)